 - Breastfeeding should NEVER hurt: if it does gently break the seal and try again.
 If you’re in pain, this is a sign that your baby isn’t correctly attached.
 Gently insert your finger between your baby’s mouth and your breast to break the seal.
 Then try again.
 If you carry on feeding while it’s hurting, you are likely to end up with sore nipples and cracked nipples.
 It takes one incorrect attachment to cause nipple trauma.

-- Offer one breast per feed.
-Don’t swap sides unless the first breast feels soft and unless your baby has taken itself off the breast.
-If your baby is still hungry after the first breast is ‘finished’, then offer the second breast
+- Don’t swap sides unless your baby has taken itself off the breast, then offer the second breast

 - Change sides each time you start a new feed